Automattic/wp-api-console/README.md

 ## Deploying to WordPress.com

-- Run the `./bin/build-for-deploy.sh` script.
+- Run the `./bin/build-for-wpcom.sh` script.
 This should generate a `build-theme` directory.
-- Copy the content of this directory into the `a8c/wpcomdev3` theme.
-Be sure to delete old compiled JS and CSS files, then commit your changes.
+- See PCYsg-baa-p2 for further instructions.

 ## License